tav/nodelint/doc/nodelint.md

 ## COPYRIGHT

-Nodelint is licensed under a Public Domain license..
+Nodelint has been released into the Public Domain by its Authors.

 ## SEE ALSO